stintosestudios/hexo_sitesource/source/_posts/hexo-source.md

 # So hexo is kindof cool.

 I just started useing the node.js powered static site generater called [hexo](https://hexo.io/).
 I have been running into a few bugs with it, but over all it seems to work well for what I want it to do.
 I thought I would write a quick blog post about the hexo source folder, and how I am handlying my source and deployment.
-Even if noone reads it, it is important to write about stuff like this for my one note sort of speak.
+Even if no one reads it, it is important to write about stuff like this for my own notes sort of speak.

 <!-- more -->